Extremely broken generalized $\mathcal{PT}$ symmetry: Simple examples

 \section{Simple examples}

 In this section, we consider simple matrix representations of non-Hermitian operators.
 Our first illustrative example is given by the matrix

-where $\gamma $ is real, that may be related to a periodic non-Hermitian lattice with $4$ sites.
-To facilitate the construction of unitary matrices that satisfy (see the general equation (\ref{eq:UHU_operator}))
+where $\gamma $ is real, that may be related to a H\"{u}ckel model for a cyclic molecule\cite{P68,AD02} with complex diagonal elements.
+To facilitate the construction of unitary matrices that satisfy (see the general equation ( \ref{eq:UHU_operator}))

 we resort to the graphical representation of $\mathbf{H}_{P}$ shown in figure~\ref{Fig:Cuad}.
-It is worth mentioning that we will refer to unitary matrices for the sake of generality, but if truth be told all the matrices discussed in what follows are real and, consequently, orthogonal.
+It is worth mentioning that we will refer to unitary matrices for the sake of generality, but in fact all the matrices discussed in what follows are real and, consequently, orthogonal.

 The unitary matrix

 that produces the transformation